MFA in Art

 • Online application form

-• A statement of purpose (reason for pursuing graduate studies at ECU)
+• A statement of objective (reason for pursuing graduate studies at ECU)

 • Application fee